-You can change a pattern's timing from the default 16th note timing to triplet timing.
-While the sequencer is not playing, toggle the time mode by press [FUNCTION] + [TRIPLET] (the Triplet key is the same as the [0] key, as shown below).
-Press again to return to a 16th note timing again.
+You can change a pattern's time scale from the default 16th note timing to triplet timing.
+While the sequencer is not playing, toggle the pattern's time scale by pressing [FUNCTION] + [TRIPLET] (the Triplet key is the same as the [0] key, as shown below).
+Press this again to return to 16th note timing .
+You can check a pattern's time scale by selecting the pattern and pressing [FUNCTION].
+Triplet patterns will light up the Triplet LED while [FUNCTION] is pressed.